aakankshagupta18/BTPgenAI4S4HC-sample/README.md

 Project Features:
 1. Detects the sentiment of the message using open-source llm models and assign it a priority.
-2. Summarizes the customer customer.
+2. Summarizes the customer concern in limited meaningful words.
 3. Generates a automated reply.
 4. Creates a ServiceOrder in the backend related to the query.